Vivek7738/BBDMS/README.md

 4. **Set up the Database**:
     - Open `phpMyAdmin` at `http://localhost/phpmyadmin`.
     - Create a database named `bbdms`.
-    - Import the `bbdms.sql` file located in the SQL folder.
+    - Import the `bbdms.sql` file located in the database folder.
 5. **Access the Application**: Run the application at `http://localhost/bbdms`.

 ## Admin Login Credentials